Run (5:13:13)

 ![]() |

-hours worth of sweat and endorphins is a good look for me. |
+| I usually hate pictures of myself, but I like this one.
+Apparently 15 hours worth of sweat and endorphins is a good look for me. |